joshbegley/nyt-latest/README.md

-**California Woman Is Charged After Striking Two Protesters With Car, Police Say**\
+**California Woman Is Charged After Two Protesters Struck by Car**\
-`The woman was charged with attempted murder and assault with a deadly weapon on Saturday, the authorities said.`\
+`The driver was charged with attempted murder and assault with a deadly weapon on Saturday, the authorities said.`\
 https://nytimes.com/2020/09/27/us/tatiana-turner-yorba-linda-protest.html?searchResultPosition=1

 **Big Business’s Undisclosed Climate Crisis Plans**\